Polistes exclamans

 Polistes exclamans, the Guinea paper wasp, is a social wasp and is part of the family Vespidae of the order Hymenoptera.
-It is found throughout the United States, Mexico, the Bahamas, Jamaica and parts of Canada.
-Due to solitary nest founding by queens, P. exclamans has extended its range in the past few decades and now covers the eastern half of the United States, as well as part of the north.
-This expansion is typically attributed to changing global climate and temperatures.
+It has been found in Ontario, Canada and the eastern United States from Illinois down south to Florida and west to Nebraska and California.
+It is also found in Mexico from Chihuahua to Jalisco, Hidalgo.
+P. exclamans has shown variability in its range including an absence of the species in eastern Missouri from the 1920’s to 1940’s, a presence in the 1960’s to 1980’s, and an apparent absence again of the species in these same sites in eastern Missouri since 1989.
+This suggests that their range has either expanded northward and contracted southward or that they have large, long-term cycles of abundance.
 P. exclamans has three specific castes, including males, workers, and queens, but the dominance hierarchy is further distinguished by age.
 The older the wasp is, the higher it is in ranking within the colony.
 In most P. exclamans nests, there is one queen who lays all the eggs in the colony.
 The physiological similarities between the worker and queen castes have led to experiments attempting to distinguish the characteristics of these two castes and how they are determined, though males have easily identifiable physiological characteristics.
 Since P. exclamans live in relatively small, open combed nests, they are often subject to predators and parasites, such as Chalcoela iphitalis, Elasmus polistis, and birds.
 P. exclamans have defense and recognition strategies that help protect against these predators and parasites.